tobiasbriones/ep-file-system/docs/tcp-ip-protocol.md

 **FTP (File Transfer Protocol)** is used to send files easily via TCP.
 They have users with password login, but it is not secure.
 The **SFTP (SSH File Transfer Protocol)** is to be used for secure applications instead.

+## Web Socket

+Web Socket is the technology used for client-server real-time communication.
+It performs handshakes and enables a port to open to establish the communication.

+Web Sockets applications can vary.
+They're commonly used for chats, social media, collaborative tools, multiplayer games, etc.